-Butterscotch Chip Cookies are deliciously buttery classic chocolate chip cookies loaded with a cup full of butterscotch chips to take this cookies to a whole new level!
+Butterscotch Chip Cookies are deliciously buttery classic cookies loaded with warm, caramelized, creamy flavor from butterscotch chips.

-It’s amazing what adding a cup of butterscotch chips will do to a classic Chocolate Chip Cookies recipe just like we did when we added caramel to our Caramel Chocolate Chip Cookies.
+It’s amazing what adding a cup of butterscotch chips will do to a classic Chocolate Chip Cookies recipe just like I did when I added caramel to make Caramel Chocolate Chip Cookies.
 You’re going to LOVE the flavors in this cookie!

 Ingredients